 After School Program

-The After School Program meets Monday-Friday at the Tribal Housing building from 3:30-5:30.
+The After School Program meets Monday-Friday at the Tribal Housing building from 3:30-5:30p.
 Healthy snacks are provided and students participate in fun and engaging cultural and academic enrichment activities as well as receive homework assistance.
-Extended-day and full-day programs are offered when the Martha’s Vineyard public schools have vacation days and early dismissals.
+Extended-day and full-day programs are offered when the Martha’s Vineyard public schools have vacation days, early dismissals, and professional development days.
 Children ages 5-12 are eligible to enroll in the ASP at no charge.

 Summer Turtle Program